tangollama/cis411_lab1/labreports/LAB_dv1187.md

 3. Allowing authorized parties to issue queries that traverse the TB's of data stored in your datastore(s).
 4. Enabling researchers to examine patterns of volunteer opportunities as a way of determining future grant investments.

-What archictural pattern(s) will you employee to support each of these needs?
+What archictural pattern(s) will you employ to support each of these needs?
 What will the benefits and consequences be?
 Why are changes needed at all?
 Justify your answers.